notepad921/test_example/README.md

-# Test Automation Foundation
+# Test Automation Example

-This repository showcases a professional Python UI automation skeleton built with Playwright, pytest, and the Page Object Model.
+This repository showcases a Python UI automation skeleton built with Playwright, pytest, and the Page Object Model.

 ## Project layout